Yer1k/EHR_Utils/README.md

 - `PatientDateOfBirth`: date of birth of the patient in the format of `YYYY-MM-DD HH:MM:SS.SSS`
 - `PatientRace`: race of the patient
 - `PatientMaritalStatus`: marital status of the patient
-- `PatientLanguage`: language of the patient
+- [Optional]`PatientLanguage`: language of the patient
-- `PatientPopulationPercentageBelowPoverty`: percentage of the population below poverty of the patient's residence
+- [Optional]`PatientPopulationPercentageBelowPoverty`: percentage of the population below poverty of the patient's residence

 The `labs.txt` file contains the following columns: